ibm-cloud-docs/cloud-activity-tracker/index.md

 ## Step 1: Provision Activity Tracker
 {: #step1}

-You must provision the {{site.data.keyword.cloudaccesstrailshort}} service in the same region and space where the Cloud service whose activity you want to monitor is provisioned.
-After the {{site.data.keyword.cloudaccesstrailshort}} service is provisioned, events are collected automatically from selected Cloud services that are provisioned in that space.
+You must provision the {{site.data.keyword.cloudaccesstrailshort}} service in the same region where the Cloud service whose activity you want to monitor is provisioned.
+After the {{site.data.keyword.cloudaccesstrailshort}} service is provisioned, events are collected automatically from selected Cloud services.

-**Note:** This tutorial shows how to use the {{site.data.keyword.cloudaccesstrailshort}} service to monitor a user's interaction with the Cloud service {{site.data.keyword.keymanagementservicelong_notm}}.
-The {{site.data.keyword.keymanagementserviceshort}} service is available in US South.
-Therefore, you must provision {{site.data.keyword.cloudaccesstrailshort}} in the US South region, in the same space where the  {{site.data.keyword.keymanagementserviceshort}} service is available.
-To see information on which region a service is available, see [Services by region](/docs/services/services_region.html#services_region).
+**Note:** This tutorial shows how to use the {{site.data.keyword.cloudaccesstrailshort}} service to monitor a user's interaction with the Cloud service {{site.data.keyword.keymanagementservicelong_notm}} in the US South region.
+Therefore, you must provision {{site.data.keyword.cloudaccesstrailshort}} in the US South region.
+To see information on which region a service is available, see [Services by region](/docs/resources/services_region.html#services_region).

 Complete the following steps to provision an instance of the {{site.data.keyword.cloudaccesstraillong_notm}} service in the {{site.data.keyword.Bluemix_notm}}: